xiaopv/xiaopv.github.io/_teaching/2024-spring-mat341.md

  * Textbook: We will use Number Theory Through Inquiry, by David C. Marshall, Edward Odell, and Michael Starbird.
 The ISBN of the book is 978-1-4704-6159-1.

- * Course description: Elementary number theory including prime numbers, greatest common divisors, congruences, modular arithmetic, Fermat's and Euler's Theorem, and its related application in RSA cryptology.
+ * Course description: Elementary number theory including prime numbers, greatest common divisors, congruences, modular arithmetic, Fermat's and Euler's Theorem, and its related application in RSA cryptography.

  * Program learning goals: In accordance to the learning goals of the Department of Mathematics of Utica University, MAT 401 will introduce and reinforce students' ability of:
    * (PLG1) Reading and analyzing mathematical proofs.